polyaxon/polyaxon/templates/experimentation/concepts.md

 These interfaces hides the powerful abstraction provided by the Polyaxon architecture.
-When a machine learning engineer or data scientist deploy a model, Polyaxon relies on Kubernetes for:
+When a machine learning engineer or a data scientist deploys a model, Polyaxon relies on Kubernetes for:

  * Managing the resources of your cluster (Memory, CPU, and GPU)